keycloak/keycloak-containers/server/README.md

 * `KEYCLOAK_HOSTNAME`: Specify hostname for Keycloak (optional, default is retrieved from request, recommended in production)

+### Specify ports

+To set fixed ports for http and https for Keycloak use the following environment values.

+* `KEYCLOAK_HTTP_PORT`: Specify the http port for Keycloak (optional, default is retrieved from request)
+* `KEYCLOAK_HTTPS_PORT`: Specify the https port for Keycloak (optional, default is retrieved from request)

 ### Specify log level

 There are two environment variables available to control the log level for Keycloak: